Office of Postsecondary Education, Department of Education.

 FISMA Compliance—Proof of FISMA compliance based on applicable information technology (IT) security standards and guidelines established by the National Institute of Standards and Technology (NIST).

-The Secretary will conduct additional oversight and monitoring of the activities of VFA participating guaranty agencies to assess each agency's continuing financial viability and operational capacity to properly perform all FFEL Program guaranty agency responsibilities, including the added responsibilities assigned to it under the VFA.
+The Secretary will conduct additional oversight and monitoring of the activities of VFA participating guaranty agencies to assess each agency's continuing financial viability and operational capacity to properly perform Start Printed Page 49489all FFEL Program guaranty agency responsibilities, including the added responsibilities assigned to it under the VFA.
 This oversight will include, at a minimum, requirements that the guaranty agency submit operational status reports, financial reports, and performance metrics on the portfolio assigned to it under the VFA.

 The Secretary expects that the increased number of defaulted loans on which a VFA participating guaranty agency will collect will result in financial savings from economies of scale and increased efficiencies.
 In addition, the VFA participating guaranty agencies will earn increased revenues from Account Maintenance Fees (AMF) and Default Aversion Fees (DAF) on the increased number of non-defaulted loans for which the agency has assumed guarantor responsibility.